allanchua101/sana/README.md

 #### Function Package Type Distribution

-Use the `lambda-package-type-distribution` command to get the account-wide Lambda function distribution by packaging type.
+`lambda-package-type-distribution` is used to get the Lambda function distribution by packaging type.

 ```sh
 sana lambda-package-type-distribution